How to Grow Chrysanthemums for Gorgeous Cut Flowers

 No flower speaks fall like chrysanthemum.
 Go into a nursery in October and you’ll see them in a huge variety of colors, often in large pots with rounded domes of blooms, but also in small pots to add to a fall container planting.
-Look carefully and you’ll likely find colors and forms of flowers that you like.
-Snatch up your favorites to bring home and plant in your garden for fall blooming perennial cutting flowers next year.
+Look carefully and you’ll likely find colors and flower forms that you like.
+Snatch up your favorites to bring home to plant in your garden for fall blooming perennial cutting flowers next year.
+With longer stems.

 Vase with a bouquet of red daisy style chrysanthemums, yellow large-flowered garden style chrysanthemums, alstromerias, and plume celosias.